Wilderness & Environmental Medicine

 Wilderness & Environmental Medicine is a quarterly peer-reviewed medical journal covering wilderness medicine.
 It is the official journal of the Wilderness Medical Society and published its Wilderness Medical Society Clinical Practice Guidelines.
-The journal is published by Elsevier and the editor-in-chief is William D. Binder.
+The journal is published by Sage Publishing and the editor-in-chief is William D. Binder.

 Podcast

 The journal also produces the Wilderness Medicine Podcast.
 The podcast has linked continuing medical education credits available through the Wilderness Medical Society website.

 Editors-in-chief

 The following persons are or have been editor-in-chief: